 While all canaries sing, canaries bred specifically for their songs have the most remarkable voice.
 No other bird in the world has such a beautiful song.

-Song canaries are bred for specifically for singing canary songs.
-Canary songs can be divided into types of songs that canaries sing.
-The trained ear can differentiate the variety of canary and the canary songs each variety sings.
+Song canaries are bred for specifically for the type of songs they sing.
+The trained ear can differentiate the type of canary that is singing by the actual tones.
 The types of canary songs are:

-The Russian Singer is one of the least known canaries, however, it is gaining world wide popularity.
+The Russian Singer is one of the least known canary species, however, it is gaining world-wide popularity.
 Specialized breeding of the Russian Canary began about 300 years ago when canary breeders in Tyrol, Germany introduced their canary to Russia.
-Wanting to tone down the brash LOUDNESS of the new Bunting Tuners, Russian breeders began to breed the Russian Canary for softer canary songs The Russians trained their canaries using organs, flutes, pipes, and bells to introduce new notes and sounds into their repertoire of canary songs.
+Wanting to tone down the brash LOUDNESS of the new Bunting Tuners, Russian breeders began to breed the Russian Canary for softer canary songs.
+The Russians trained their canaries using organs, flutes, pipes, and bells to introduce new notes and sounds into their repertoire of canary songs.

 The Waterslager Canary has a fascinating way of mimicking running water.
 Like the Roller, the Waterslager canary singes with its mouth closed making sounds similar to a babbling brook.
 A little known fact is that this breed of canaries is hard of hearing, thus, their unique sound.

-So, what type of care do canaries require to sing beautiful canary songs?
+So, what type of care do canaries require in order to produce beautiful canary songs?
 Healthy, well cared for canaries.
+Have the energy and desire to sing.
 Here is how to keep your canary healthy.

-Remember, canaries won't sing when they are ill or when they are molting.
+Remember, canaries won't sing if they are ill, malnourished or when they are molting